camunda/camunda-docs-manual/content/reference/bpmn20/events/message-events.md

 ProcessInstance startProcessInstanceByMessage(String messageName, String businessKey, Map<String, Object> processVariables);
 ```

-These methods allow the starting of a process instance using the referenced message.
+These methods allow starting a process instance using the referenced message.

-If the message needs to be received by an existing process instance, you first have to correlate the message to a specific process instance (see the next section) and then trigger the continuation of the waiting execution.
-The runtime service offers the following methods for triggering an execution based on a message event subscription:
+If the message needs to be received by an existing process instance, you first have to correlate the message to a specific process instance (see the next section) and then trigger continuation of the waiting execution.
+The runtime service offers the following methods to trigger an execution based on a message event subscription:

 ```java
 void messageEventReceived(String messageName, String executionId);